mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The MLSCiphertext framing encrypts "sender data" that identifies which group member sent an encrypted message, as described in {{sender-data-encryption}}.
-As with the QUIC header protection scheme {{?RFC9001, Section 5.4}}, this scheme is an instance of the HN1 construction analyzed in {{NAN}}.
+As with the QUIC header protection scheme {{?RFC9001, Section 5.4}}, this scheme is a variant of the HN1 construction analyzed in {{NAN}}.
 A sample of the ciphertext is combined with a `sender_data_secret` to derive a key and nonce that are used for AEAD encryption of the sender data.